marshy6/Project-2-MIST4610/README.md

 The dataset was sufficiently organized to where we did not need to perform any additional manipulations or calculations.

+To answer this question, the dataset was filtered to only include incidents from the Healthcare industry and where the attack type was Malware.

+The Resolution Time variable was then aggregated by calculating the average resolution time for each Defense Mechanism.
+This allowed for a direct comparison of how efficiently each defense responds to malware incidents.

+No major data cleaning was required beyond filtering and aggregation, as the dataset was already structured appropriately for analysis.

 ## Analysis and results: